EVAyo/DownloadBot/README.md

   - [x] Custom BitTorrent/Magnet download
     - [x] Select only the largest file to download
     - [x] Intelligent file selection based on file size, do not select small files in BitTorrent/Magnet.
+  - [ ] Download files from OneDrive/SharePoint share links ([Python script currently used as a demo](https://github.com/gaowanliang/OneDriveShareLinkPushAria2))
+    - [ ] xxx-my.sharepoint.com Download of share links
+      - [ ] Downloading multiple files without password for shared links
+      - [ ] Downloading multiple files with password for shared links
+      - [ ] Download of files in nested folders
+      - [ ] Download any file of your choice
+    - [ ] xxx.sharepoint.com Downloads with share links
+    - [ ] xxx-my.sharepoint.cn Download of share links (theoretically supported)
   - [ ] Download BitTorrent/Magnet according to the size of storage space
     - [ ] Do not download files that exceed storage space
     - [ ] Download the files in BitTorrent/Magnet several times according to the storage space